tallrock/logger/README.md

+# logger

-Yet another troubleshooting log file / debug tool - with a twist
+## Another troubleshooting log file / debug tool - but with a twist

 Everyone writes logging routines to help them troubleshoot problems or debug a program.
 I've written a bunch over the years as well.
 But this one is a little different.